dagsoftware/infovojna-radio/README.md

 ## Features
 - automatic launch on Windows booting
 - automatic playing of radio InfoVojna on start of program
-- option to add ďalšie internetové rozhlasové stanice
+- option to add another online radio stations

 ## TODO
 - replace proprietary BASS audio library by open-source CSCore or NAudio